 Today with the latest technology, you can go for the inkjet printer, the images are also sharp and clear.
 For example, in the Canon brochure, Canon ImagePro printers claim the printing colour will last to 200 years if stored properly and can print on 300gm paper.

 I did try to save money and use those OEM or compatible cartridges.
 The printing images came out terrible, and the ink from the cartridges finishes so fast.
-You are better off buying the original inkjet cartridges even it is more expensive.
-The OEM cartridges have spilled out and it gives problems to the other parts of the printer.
+You are better off buying the original inkjet cartridges even if it is more expensive.
+The OEM cartridges have spilt out and it gives problems to the other parts of the printer.